 - “Uphold our rigorous environmental protections” – if they continue to under-fund key agencies for environmental protection, who will be checking if the frackers are sticking to the rules?

-- Permitted development – like a garden wall.
-How can an exploratory well be the same as building a garden wall?
+- Permitted development – like a garden shed.
+How can an exploratory well be the same as putting up a garden shed?
 Does that mean that we will all be allowed to build extensions now without planning permission?